138paulmiller/AlgoGraph/README.md

 # AlgoGraph
 A Processing 3 Application used to visualize and demonstrate algorithms on graphs.
-Designed for Quick Visual Solutions to algorithms on an Graph.
+Designed for Quick Visual Solutions to algorithms on an undirected Graph.

 ### UI Controls
 1. Left Click